simplex-chat/simplex-chat/docs/guide/secret-groups.md

 #### To remove a member from your group:

-1. Click or tap on a group chat.
+1. Tap or click on a group chat.
-2. Click or tap on your group's name at the top of the screen.
+2. Tap or click on your group's name at the top of the screen.
-3. Click or tap on a member.
+3. Tap or click on a member.
-4. Click or tap **Remove member**.
+4. Tap or click **Remove member**.

 ### Setting an initial role for new members joining via link